LucasMockeridge/Portfolio-Manager/README.md

 # Porfolio Manager

-A MERN application that allows users to track the performance of their portfolio in real time whilst encouraging long-term investing.
+A MERN application that provides users with a complete suite of tools to manage their portfolios whilst encouraging thoughtful long-term investing.

 # Features